jiaohehu/NPreview/DOC-autoruby.md

     \ruby{近}{ちか}\ruby{く}{}

-Thus, there are complex logic implemented in both places to figure how how to break the short japanese text such as 近く into 近 and く
+This logic has been implemented and duplicated in Latex::extraRubyItems() and Html::extraRubyItems().